-The German Startups Association has been founded by founders in 2012 and is the representative of startups in Germany.
+The German Startups Association was founded in 2012 and is the representative of startups in Germany.
 Our unique bottom up approach is reflected in all that we do.
-Headquartered in Berlin with eleven regional representations we are constantly growing.
-Bringing together more than 400 startups from various sectors and in all stages and over 50 corporate members and business angels to create synergies between old and new economy.
-It is our aim to advice on legislation, connect founders, startups, and investors to create a broad network within an entrepreneurial friendly environment.
-By fostering these relationships, the German Startup Association builds bridges between global startup hubs, nations and continents.
-We undertake research both on national and international level to create much needed evidence for the importance of startups and foster active international exchange with startup tours to New York, Tel Aviv and the Silicon Valley.
+Headquartered in Berlin with fourteen regional representations, we are constantly growing.
+Bringing together more than 600 startups from various sectors and in all stages and over 50 corporate members and business angels to create synergies between old and new economy.
+It is our aim to advise on legislation, connect founders, startups, and investors to create a broad network within an entrepreneurial friendly environment.
+By fostering these relationships, the German Startups Association builds bridges between global startup hubs, nations and continents.
+We undertake research both on a national and international level to create much needed evidence for the importance of startups and foster active international exchange with startup tours to New York, Tel Aviv and the Silicon Valley.

 As a representative and voice of startups in Germany we are committed to establishing a founder-friendly environment.
 Opening up a dialogue with decision-makers in politics, we develop proposals that encourage a culture of self-employment and reduce the barriers to starting a business.
 We promote innovative entrepreneurship and want to establish an entrepreneurship mentality in society.
 We want to connect founders, startups and their friends with each other as a broad network.

 We are committed to building a positive image of startups in society by launching campaigns and organizing events.
 Through research, we emphasize the importance of startups in Germany.

 We develop political agendas that are relevant to startups and represent them in the political field, with a functioning startup ecosystem in mind.

 Our priority is establishing a network of regional startup initiatives in Germany.
 Additionally, we work with industry associations, major institutions and established businesses.

 It is very important to us to represent the German startup landscape in a democratic, heterogeneous and representative manner..